Josh Homme shares new poems 'Glass Cars' and 'Where The Fog Begins'

 Josh Homme has shared two new poems with fans and explained the inspiration behind his new efforts.

-Posting on Instagram, he shared 2015 recordings of ‘Glass Cars’ and ‘Where The Fog Begins’ – both of which are read out by Homme in a baritone voice.
+Posting on Instagram, the Queens Of The Stone Age frontman shared 2015 recordings of ‘Glass Cars’ and ‘Where The Fog Begins’ – both of which are read out by Homme in a baritone voice.

 He said of ‘Where The Fog Begins’: “In an old piece of technology, I came across this recording.
 I was ill, stuck in bed & feeling restless; however, there was bright side.
 It had transformed my voice by lowering it.